 A Local's Complete Guide to London Chinatown

-With its close proximity to the West-End and extremely busy nightlife with restaurants open later than other parts of the city, London Chinatown is a fantastic place for a post-theatre meal.
+With its close proximity to the West End and bustling nightlife with restaurants open later than other parts of the city, London Chinatown is great for a post-theatre meal.

 No time to read this post on London Chinatown now?
 Save it for later!